salaboy/from-monolith-to-k8s/README.md

 In the proposed scenario, the `Agenda Service` and the `Call for Proposals Service` store data.
 These services can choose their own storage depending the data that they need to operate.
 T

-Let's imagine that you want to provide a search capability across data of both services, for such scenarios it might be a bad idea to add such querying capabilities to one of these services, as it will increase the serivce complexity and it will blur the responsabilities between the teams.
+Let's imagine that you want to provide a search capability across data of both services, for such scenarios it might be a bad idea to add such querying capabilities to one of these services, as it will increase the service complexity and it will blur the responsibilities between the teams.

 ## Understanding Process State